billsioros/cereal/README.md

 ## Programmatic usage

-* Firstly, let's run the program with (or without) the **--config** option, so that we generate a configuration file for our project.
+* Firstly, let's run **_cereal_** with the **--config** option, so that a configuration file is generated for our project.
 An input consisting only of whitespace characters results in the field at hand taking its default value.
 The **--config** option can be used in the future to edit the configuration file.

 ![alt text](img/config.png)